 Prerequisites

-kubectlconfigured with cluster admin accesshelmv3 installed- NVIDIA GPU nodes with device plugin installed
+kubectlconfigured with cluster admin accesshelmv3- NVIDIA GPU nodes with the NVIDIA GPU Operator installed

 - A Lilac supplier API key (generated during onboarding)